List of Downton Abbey characters: Lord Merton

+Amelia Grey

+Amelia Grey (née Cruikshank) (played by Phoebe Sparrow) is the fiancé and later wife of Larry Grey, the eldest son of Lord Merton.
+Unlike Larry, she isn't initially hostile towards Isobel Crawley and even extended to her an invitation to attend their wedding, but Isobel didn't feel right about it and consulted Violet in this matter.
+Violet met Amelia at her house for a talk, and found out that Amelia didn't intend to care for her elderly father-in-law.
+She encouraged Isobel to get closer to Lord Merton in order to make him move out of Cavenham Park, thereby making her free to control the estate.
+However, after Lord Merton is diagnosed with pernicious anemia, Amelia's veneer of friendliness towards Isobel is replaced with open hostility, as she realised that she no longer required Isobel to take Lord Merton away.
+She outright slams the door on Isobel's face, refusing her to meet with Lord Merton, whom she and her husband had kept in a virtual house-arrest.
+Violet comes to Isobel's aid, who rescues Lord Merton from the clutches of Amelia and Larry.
+Commenting on Amelia's selfishness and manipulative nature, Violet commented, "I'd feel sorry for Larry (for marrying Amelia) if I didn't dislike him so much."

 Anthony Foyle, Viscount Gillingham

 Anthony Foyle, Viscount Gillingham, also known as Tony Gillingham (played by Tom Cullen), is a love interest of Lady Mary in series four and five.
 During the War, he served with Charles Blake in the Royal Navy aboard Jellicoe's flagship HMS Iron Duke at the Battle of Jutland.
 He knew Mary since they were young children, but they did not become reacquainted as adults until after Matthew's death at the end of series three.
 At this time, he had only recently succeeded to the viscountcy.
 He announces he is in love with Mary and proposes to her surprise, but she says they barely know each other, and she is not ready to marry again so soon after being widowed.
 Tony instead becomes engaged to the Hon.
-Mabel Lane-Fox, whom Mary refers to as "the greatest heiress of the season."
+Mabel Lane Fox (played by Catherine Steadman), the only daughter of Lord Osweston, whom Mary refers to as "the greatest heiress of the season".
 Nevertheless, Tony remains lukewarm about Mabel and seems keen on Mary.
 When he returns to Downton to attend a house party, his valet, Mr Green, rapes Anna.
 When Mary discovers that it was Green who assaulted Anna, she asks Tony to dismiss him, but says she cannot tell him why.
 Shortly after this, Green is killed near Tony's house in Piccadilly Circus, and Tony travels to Downton to tell Mary the shocking news.